-Trump earlier this month had deferred to a bipartisan, bicameral group of lawmakers to craft an immigration proposal, saying he would sign whatever they passed.
+Trump had deferred to a bipartisan, bicameral group of lawmakers to craft an immigration proposal, saying he would sign whatever they passed.
 But as talks on Capitol Hill broke down - in part because of controversy Trump ginned up using vulgar language to describe other countries - the White House decided to offer its own framework.

 The release follows on concerns raised by Senate Majority Leader Mitch McConnell that the president had not sufficiently laid out his priorities.
 One official said the Thursday release represents a plan for the Senate, with the administration expecting a different bill to pass the House.

 Democrats said they were heartened Thursday by Trump's support, while Republicans were more cautious.